yosshy/python-yakumo/README.rst

 License
 -------

-Apache License Version 2.0
+Yakumo is released under Apache License Version 2.0.
 See LICENSE for more details.

+Note: yakumo/patch.py contains derived code from os-cloud-config.
+It's also released under Apache License Version 2.0.

 Note: yakumo/console.py contains derived code from rlcompleter.py and python online manual for readline module.
-It has its own license.
+It's released under Python Software Foundation License.
 See LICENSE-PYTHON for more details.